hackclub/hackclub/workshops/hack_club_badge_generator/README.md

 ## So let's get coding

 First of all let us create a file to write our code in.
-Create a file called "script.py" and open  it in a tex editor of your choice.
+Create a file called "script.py" and open  it in a text editor of your choice.

-we need to import Image, ImageDraw, ImageFont from pillow.
+we need to import Image and ImageDraw, ImageFont from pillow.
 These are used in various parts of our code.

 ```python
 from PIL import Image, ImageDraw, ImageFont